mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 Subtrees
 ^^^^^^^^

 As previously illustrated the conceptual model for the API is a tree of tables.
-However initially this model presents some challenges when you think about how to represent a user's selection while preserving the tree structure.
+Initially, this model presents some challenges when you think about how to represent a user's selection while preserving the tree structure.
 This is however necessary in order to support presenters which wish to have sensible behaviour for actions such as copy and paste.

 A subtree in this context refers to a set of one or more nodes within the tree where if the set has a size greater than one, each node is directly connected to at least one other node in the set.
-An example of a set of nodes which meets this constraint and a set of nodes which does not are outlined in blue in the diagram below.
+An example of a set of nodes which meets this constraint and a set of nodes which do not are outlined in blue in the diagram below.

 .. image::  ../../images/subtree.svg